-You can arrange a meeting yourself by finding your representative's contact information on their website, or contact any of the geoscience societies for help with scheduling meetings with Members of Congress.
+You can arrange a meeting on your own by finding your representative's contact information through their website.
+If you have questions or need further assistance, you can contact AGI or any of the other organizing societies which you are affiliated with to ask for help with scheduling and preparing for your meetings.